Health Care Credit Cards

 Carefully evaluate whether a health care credit card is the best deal for you, or whether you can obtain a lower cost loan through your bank or credit union.
 Also ask whether your clinic has a payment plan that would allow you to spread out your payments over a longer period of time without taking out a credit card.
 If you have trouble paying for your bills, consult with a legitimate nonprofit credit counseling agency.

-A New Market Niche
+A Profitable Niche

 A Conflict Of Interest For Clinics?